26 Different Types of Wasps in Michigan

 by tcmurray74 is licensed under CC BY-NC 2.0

-The Hump-backed Beewolf is a species of wasp that is found in the state of Michigan.
-This wasp species is about an inch long, and its body is black, with yellow markings on its head and thorax.
+The Hump-backed Beewolf is a species of wasp found in the state of Michigan.
+It is about an inch long and has a black body with yellow markings on its head and thorax.

 The Hump-backed Beewolf has a distinctive hump-backed appearance and a large stinger.
 This wasp builds subterranean nests and uses them to hunt for prey.

-The Hump-backed Beewolf is found mostly in open fields and woodland areas, where it preys upon many types of social insects.
+The Hump-backed Beewolf is found mostly in open fields and woodland areas, preying upon many social insects.

 However, they are also known to feed on carrion and nectar when their preferred prey is scarce.